Theresa, Countess of Portugal: Rebellions

 By 1128, the Archbishop of Braga and the main Portuguese feudal nobles had had enough of her persistent Galician alliance, which the first feared could favour the ecclesiastical pretensions of his new rival, the Galician Archbishop of Santiago de Compostela, Diego Gelmírez, who had just started to assert his pretensions to an alleged discovery of relics of Saint James in his town, as his way to gain power and riches over the other cathedrals in the Iberian Peninsula.

 The Portuguese nobles and warlords rebelled, and the Queen was deposed after a short civil war.
-Her son and heir, Afonso, defeated Teresa's troops at the Battle of São Mamede near Guimarães and led her, along with the Count of Traba and their children, into exile in the Kingdom of Galicia, near the Portuguese border, where the Traba had founded the monastery of Toxos Outos.
-Teresa died soon afterwards in 1130.
-She was succeeded by her son, who would eventually lead Portugal into becoming a fully independent kingdom, and later, nation state.
+Her son and heir, Afonso, defeated Theresa's troops at the Battle of São Mamede near Guimarães and led her, along with the Count of Traba and their children, into exile in the Kingdom of Galicia, near the Portuguese border, where the Traba had founded the monastery of Toxos Outos.
+Theresa died soon afterwards in 1130.
+She was succeeded by her son, who would eventually lead Portugal into becoming a fully independent kingdom, and, later, nation state.

 Issue

-By Henry, Count of Portugal, Teresa had:
+By Henry, Count of Portugal, Theresa had: